dtbinh/ev3web-robot-client/README.md

 # EV3Web On-Robot Client

 This client program relies on leJOS EV3.
-You'll need to install it, load the jar into the `programs` directory on the robot, and then run it.
+You'll need to install it, load the EV3 Web Client jar into the `programs` directory on the robot, and then run it.

 When compiling, make sure to set the correct address for the EV3Web server in the `ISPRobot` class.